Optimizing Nutrient Solution Regime to Enhance Yield, Biochemical Composition, and Antioxidant Capacity in Andrographis paniculata

 Abstract

 The quality and quantity of the nutrient solution and its application duration are critical factors influencing essential growth processes such as photosynthesis and enzyme activity in plants.
 This research sought to investigate the impact of nutrient supplementation on the yield, biochemical composition, and antioxidant systems of the medicinal plant Andrographis paniculata (AP).
 To achieve this, an experiment was conducted using a randomized complete block design (RCBD) by four nutrient solution regimes (every day, every three days, every five days, and every week) and five repetitions.
-Seedlings at the 8-leaf stage were placed in pots filled with a 50:50 mixture of sand and vermiculite, and maintained under greenhouse conditions for 30 days.
+Seedlings at the 8-leaf stage were placed in pots filled with a 50:50 mixtures of sand and vermiculite, and maintained under greenhouse conditions for 30 days.
 The morphological analysis revealed that the highest height of the plant (55.20 cm) and leaf dry weight (6.12 g) were recorded after three days of nutrient solution application.
 Additionally, the comparison of root lengths indicated that the shortest and longest roots were observed after one and three days of nutrient solution application, respectively.
 The biochemical analysis demonstrated that the highest levels of chlorophyll, FRAP, total phenols, and flavonoids were achieved after three days of nutrient solution application.
-Consequently, the findings suggest that administering the nutrient solution every three days in a nutrient-deficient sandy medium is an effective strategy for enhancing the yield and physiological attributes of the Andrographis paniculata plant.
+Consequently, the findings suggest that administering the nutrient solution every three days in a nutrient-deficient sandy medium is an effective strategy for enhancing the yield and physiological attributes of the A. paniculata plant.

 Keywords